 For more than 60 years, HPFi® (High Point Furniture Industries) has been building furniture in the United States with respect to our environment and our community.
 As a world-class manufacturing operation, we strive to reduce and to eliminate impact on our environment.
-We recycle and reuse wherever possible.
-All certified HPFi products (seating) have been certified to level® 2 by SCS Global Services. level®, BIFMA‘s sustainability certification program for furniture, helps us to quantify environmental achievements and emissions as well as identify specific contributions of LEED points.
+We recycle and reuse wherever possible and can quantify environmental achievements to identify specific contributions toward LEED points.

 Our sustainability efforts extend beyond the materials and processes involved in the manufacture and fabrication of our products.
 We also address end-of-life opportunities for our furniture.
 Additionally, our efforts involve social responsibility with HPFi internal associates and our business partners.
 For additional information and details, click on the links above.